 Seismic profiles of two massifs (Ori and Shirshov) show flat basement summits beneath the sediment cover, indicating wave erosion; although these massifs are all in >2000 m water depth today.
 This fact may be explained by significant lithospheric uplift before/during Shatsky Rise formation and later subsidence below sea level as the massifs moved away from the magma source, consistent with the plume model (e.g., Ito and Clift, 1998).
-If we assume that all four basement sites of Expedition 324 (Sites U1346, U1347, U1349, and U1350) subsided at rates similar to normal oceanic lithosphere, their calculated original eruption depths would have been shallow marine or above sea level (Fig. F26).
-Furthermore, Expedition 324 coring provided a number of other observations that imply shallow submarine and/or subaerial eruption of Shatsky Rise.
+If we assume that all four basement sites (Sites U1346, U1347, U1349, and U1350) subsided at rates similar to normal oceanic lithosphere, their calculated original eruption depths would have been shallow marine or above sea level (Fig. F26).
+Furthermore, Expedition 324 provided a number of other observations that imply shallow submarine and/or subaerial eruption of Shatsky Rise.
 Benthic foraminifers in sediments immediately overlying the igneous basements imply shallow paleowater depths of <500 m for Site U1346 and <200 m for Site U1347.
-At Sites U1346, U1347, and U1349, sediments just above the basements are interpreted as shallow-water bioclastic sandstones with volcanic clasts.
-The high vesicularity (>40 vol%) of recovered basalts at two summit sites (U1346 and U1349) also indicate shallow submarine or subaerial eruption because erupted magma must have been oversaturated with water.
-Assuming that the primary water content of the magma was similar to MORB and Ontong Java Plateau magmas (<0.5 wt%), we estimate that the volatilization depth must have been <300 m (Newman and Lowenstern, 2002).
-Assuming original eruption depths in shallow water (or in air) and taking into account the contribution of the sediment load (Crough, 1983), the estimated subsidence for the basement sites, except for Site U1350 is 3200-3400 m (Fig. F26).
-This value is in excellent agreement with the prediction (3000-3600 m subsidence) for 140-150 Ma normal oceanic lithosphere.
-Figure F26 also shows that Sites U1346, U1347, and U1349 were significantly shallower (2000-2500 m) during eruption time compared to normal mid-oceanic ridges.
-Although an eruption depth for Site U1350 is undetermined so far, postcruise studies will determine dissolved CO_2 in the few preserved fresh glass rims.
-Because of the strong pressure dependence of CO2 solubility in basaltic melts and because fresh glasses were recovered at almost all sites (U1346- U1348 and U1350), we can expect further constraints of the uplift and subsidence history of Shatsky Rise.
+At Sites U1346, U1347, and U1349, sediments just above the basement are interpreted as shallow-water bioclastic sandstones with volcanic clasts.
+The high vesicularity (>40 vol%) of basalts at two summit sites (U1346 and U1349) also indicate shallow submarine or subaerial eruption because erupted magma must have been oversaturated with water.
+Assuming that the primary water content of the magma was similar to that of MORB and OJP magmas (<0.5 wt%), we estimate that the volatilization depth must have been <300 m (Newman and Lowenstern, 2002).
+Assuming original eruption in shallow water (or in air) and taking into account the contribution of the sediment load (Crough, 1983), the estimated subsidence for the basement sites, except for Site U1350, is 3200-3400 m (Fig. F26).
+This value is in excellent agreement with the prediction (3000-3600 m subsidence) for 140-150 Ma normal oceanic lithosphere (Parsons and Sclater, 1997; Stein and Stein, 1992).
+Figure F26 also shows that Sites U1346, U1347, and U1349 were significantly shallower (2000-2500 m) during eruption time compared to normal mid-ocean ridges.
+Although an eruption depth for Site U1350 is undetermined so far, postcruise studies will determine dissolved $CO_2$ content in the preserved fresh glass rims.
+Because of the strong pressure dependence of $CO_2$ solubility in basaltic melts and because fresh glasses were recovered at almost all sites (U1346-U1348 and U1350), we can expect further constraints on the uplift and subsidence history of Shatsky Rise.

-4. Determine magma evolution and magma chamber process of Shatsky Rise.
+4. Determine magma evolution and magma chamber processes at Shatsky Rise.

-In order to determine crustal magma chamber and evolution processes, obtaining lava samples from several evolutional stages is desired (from less evolved, Mg-rich compositions to more differentiated, Mg-poor compositions).
-Expedition 324 recovered samples ranging from picritic basalts with high MgO content (as much as 15.6 wt%) to more differentiated tholeiitic basalts with low MgO content (as little as 4.9 wt%).
-The picritic basalts were cored at Site U1349, and tholeiitic basalts were sampled from the other three basement sites (U1346, U1347, and U1350).
-Phenocryst assemblages of the basement rocks correlate well with rock compositions; picritic basalts are olivine-bearing plagioclase-clinopyroxene-phyric basalts.
+In order to determine crustal magma chamber and magma evolution processes, lava samples from several evolutionary stages are desired (from less evolved, Mg-rich compositions to more differentiated, Mg-poor compositions).
+Expedition 324 recovered samples ranging from picritic basalts with high MgO contents (as much as 15.6 wt%) to more differentiated tholeiitic basalts with low MgO contents (as little as 4.9 wt%).
+The picritic basalts were cored at Site U1349, and lower MgO tholeiitic basalts were sampled from the other three basement sites (U1346, U1347, and U1350).
+Phenocryst assemblages of the basement rocks correlate well with rock compositions; picritic basalts have only olivine phenocrysts with spinel inclusions and the tholeiitic basalts are olivine-bearing plagioclase-clinopyroxene-phyric basalts.
 This correlation will be further examined by more detailed postcruise studies, but it is expected that the recovered material is suitable to address magmatic evolutionary processes.
 For example, plagioclase phenocrysts with reverse zoning and oscillatory zoning are observed in several rocks from Sites U1347 and U1350.
 The zoning profiles will be investigated by postcruise studies and will help to constrain magma evolution processes.